 Chandni Chowk Market

 After covering both monuments, prepare yourself for the large and bustling crowds in the narrow lanes of Chandni Chowk’s market.
-Hold on tightly to your belongings including wallets, handbags or camera, better safe than sorry!
+Hold on tightly to your belongings, including wallets, handbags or cameras, better safe than sorry!

 It’s difficult to shop in each of them in only one day, so I say wander through the alleys and enjoy the vibe before heading out.